unahouExosite/docs/portals/README.md

 * Non-admin and admin users can create a new account
 * A new account will only be created, if settings are as followed:
-    * Creating with Admin user or non-admin without X-User-Agent.
+    * Creating user with header containing X-User-Agent.
         * Moderate New User Signup is set to **OFF** from admin/moderate page.
-    * Creating with Non-admin with X-User-Agent.
-        * Moderate New User Signup is set to **OFF** from admin/moderate page.
         * Set a default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
 ![Find Default Portal Setting](images/find_default_portal_setting.png)
+    * Creating user with header not containing X-User-Agent.
+        * Moderate New User Signup is set to **OFF** from admin/moderate page.
-* When user is created by non-admin user and header contains X-User-Agent, an activation email is sent to the specified address.
+* When user is created with header contains X-User-Agent, an activation email is sent to the specified address.

 ##### Request